SQream/sqream_docs/reference/blue_console.rst

 	5 rows
 	time: 0.001185s

-When writing long statements and queries, it may be beneficial to use line-breaks.
+You may use line-breaks for writing long statements and queries.

 .. code-block:: none